princeton-pli/hal-harness/README.md

-# Agent Evaluation Harness
+# HAL Harness

-This repository provides a standardized harness for evaluating different agents across various benchmarks.
+This repository provides a standardized evaluation harness for evaluating different AI agents across various benchmarks.
 It supports several benchmarks and allows users to easily add new agents and benchmarks.
-The harness integrates with [Weave](https://wandb.ai/site/weave/) for logging and cost tracking, and the officiel [Holistic Agent Leaderboard (HAL)](https://agent-evals-leaderboard.hf.space) for storing and sharing evaluation results.
+The harness integrates with [Weave](https://wandb.ai/site/weave/) for logging and cost tracking, and the official [Holistic Agent Leaderboard (HAL)](https://agent-evals-leaderboard.hf.space) for storing and sharing evaluation results.

 ## Table of Contents